Oklahoma congressman threatened embassy staff as he tried to enter Afghanistan, U.S. officials say

 Mullin’s behavior has alarmed top U.S. officials who say he has gone to extraordinary lengths to defy U.S. warnings.
 The attempt follows an unauthorized trip to Afghanistan by Reps.
 Seth Moulton (D-Mass) and Peter Meijer (R-Mich.) last week, which Pentagon and State Department officials criticized as a public relations stunt that sapped government resources during a national-security crisis.

 As of late Tuesday, U.S. officials said they were unsure of Mullin’s location.
-Mullin’s office did not respond to multiple requests for comment.
+Mullin’s office did not respond to multiple requests for comment before this story published.
+After it published, Meredith Blanford, a spokeswoman for Mullin, put out a statement saying that Mullin “has been and is currently completely safe” and that he and his office “will continue to do anything in our power to bring home all Americans from the war zone that President Biden abandoned.”
+The statement said the office had no further comment.

 “To say this is extremely dangerous is a massive understatement,” said a State Department official who spoke on the condition of anonymity to discuss the sensitive situation.